joannebasa/flux/README.md

 ## Thank You!

 * Thanks to my mentor Keir Moffatt (http://iamkeir.com/) for the being patient
-* DevelopMe_ teachers - They are awesome
+* DevelopMe_ teachers - They are awesome!
 * My family back in the Philippines for always checking how it looks like on their devices
 * Thank you to my partner and our son - for keeping me awake when I need to code, and for keeping me going